ImperialCollegeLondon/cellGrowth_phenModel/README.md

 Modelling and optimization of cell growth, based on imaging data

 ## source of the material
-Script produced and employed in the PhD Thesis: \n
+Script produced and employed in the PhD Thesis: \
 Title:      "Phenomenological modelling of the fission yeast cell cycle based on multi-dimensional single-cell phenotypic data across growth conditions"
 Author:       Lorenzo Ficorella
 Institution:  Imperial College London